Department of Mathematics

 Majors

-The department offers a Bachelor of Science with a major in Mathematics, a Bachelor of Science with a major in Applied Mathematics, and a Bachelor of Arts with a major in Mathematics.
+The department offers a Bachelor of Science with a major in Mathematics, a Bachelor of Science with a major in Applied Mathematics, a Bachelor of Science with a major in Data Science, and a Bachelor of Arts with a major in Mathematics.
 Students majoring in Mathematics can obtain teacher certification in mathematics, grades 7-12, through a double major with a Bachelor of Science in Mathematics Education.

-A student majoring in one of the programs offered by the Department of Mathematics who wishes to minor in a different program within the Department must take 18 hours of math courses in addition to, and not duplicated by, those courses taken to satisfy the requirements of the Mathematics or Applied Mathematics Major programs.
-The 18 additional hours must be taken from the courses listed as electives for the desired minor.
+A student majoring in Applied Mathematics, Mathematics, or Data Science who wishes to minor in a Math concentration different than their major must take 12 hours of elective courses from that minor in addition to, and not duplicated by, those courses taken to satisfy the requirements of the major program.
+The 12 additional hours must be taken from the courses listed as electives for the desired minor.

 Courses in Mathematics (MATH)